-The institution uses appropriate and readily accessible technology to optimize interaction between the institution and the learner that enhances instructional and educational services.
+The institution uses appropriate and readily accessible technology to optimize interaction between the institution and the student learner that effectively supports enhances instructional and educational services.
 Students, faculty, and involved practitioners receive training and support for the technology used to deliver the educational offerings.